thetntm/guess-the-lyric/README.md

 #advancements after that

+Add points,

-Add points, play the snippet of the song, Show additional info about the song? show the album cover,
+play audio from the song,

+Show additional info about the song (such as album cover)

+Share Via Twitter

 Additional inputs, playing by genre, playing by artist, top of the charts,